Why support iGEM?

 ~ Randy Rettberg, President, iGEM Foundation

-The iGEM community is big, but iGEM Headquarters is very small -- just eight people.
-We need your help to support our growing competition program, to provide staff for the safety program, to hire a programmer, to support better assembly standards, and much more.
+The iGEM community is big, but iGEM Headquarters is very small -- just 10 people.
 We are asking for your support by calling on you to make a donation of whatever amount you can contribute.
-Your tax-deductible gift of $25, $100, or any amount will have a significant impact on making iGEM better.
+Your tax-deductible* gift of $25, $100, or any amount will have a significant impact on making iGEM better.
 With plans for the next iGEM season underway, your donation will ensure that iGEM can continue to serve as the foundation for the future of synthetic biology.

 Donate by mail